avsteele/C_Programming_Notes/site/1-Introduction.md

 This book will try to teach you the basics of the `C` programming language.
 It does not assume you have any programming experience.
 It is helpful to have taken enough math to know what a function is (<https://en.wikipedia.org/wiki/Function_(mathematics)>).

-All the exercises in chapter 1 can be done with pen and paper.
+All the exercises in section 1 can be done with pen and paper.
 You can check your answers [here](./1-Introduction-Answers.md).
-We'll start programming  on the computer in Chapter 2.
+We'll start programming  on the computer in Section 2.

 ## Functions